Skip to content

 Required Experience and Qualifications

-• Graphic design (example: Canva, Adobe).
+• Graphic design experience (Canva preferred)

 Application Process

 To apply, please submit your proposal including a resume, portfolio, and compensation needs.
 Proposals will be accepted until the position is filled.
-Applicants can submit materials to jobs@njeja.org with “Communications Consultant” in the subject line.
+Applicants can submit materials to jobs@njeja.org with “Communications & Media Consultant” in the subject line.

 Equal Opportunity Statement